ghyslain/ghyslain.me/index.md

 - **[Indie London](https://indieldn.com/)**: a series of event to connect with fellow entrepreneurs, developers, and bootstrappers based in London, UK.

-- **[CryptoProphet.co](https://cryptoprophet.co/)**: a forecasting tool to be notified of unusual cryptocurrency price movements  directly on your phone via Telegram.
+- **[CryptoProphet.co  (closed)](https://web.archive.org/web/20180524165212/https://cryptoprophet.co/)**: a forecasting tool to be notified of unusual cryptocurrency price movements  directly on your phone via Telegram.

 ## Articles